 - Regulation play is to be a maximum of 8 ends, with no time limitations.

 - For matches tied after regulation play, extra ends will be played toward the glass until a winner is decided.

-- League Championship Spares may also be any other HCC member whose team has already been eliminated from any League Championship.
-Club Championship Spares may also be selected from those already eliminated from League or Championship play.
-However, these Spares may only play in the position of a missing regular team member, and may not play below the lowest division in which they were competing.
+- Spares may only be selected from any published Spares list for the season or from those already eliminated from Championship play.
+However, Spares may not play in a higher position than the person they are replacing and may not play below the lowest division in which they were competing during Championships.
 The position of a regular team member is defined as their throwing position.

 - An opposing team can challenge the inclusion of a proposed Spare if they consider that Spare to be ineligible, but only prior to commencement of a match.
 If the challenge is disputed, and the teams cannot agree on eligibility, the match may proceed regardless, and will be subject to review later by the Match Director.
 If the ineligibility is confirmed the match will be considered a forfeit by the offending team.

 - If a Spare does not conform to the rules listed above, the opposing skip still has the option of accepting the Spare selected by the opposing team, in the interest of continuing the match, with no recourse for objection once the match has begun.

 - A 4-person team unable to field at least 3 players, consisting of at least 2 regular team members plus Spares, will forfeit any match, subject to the conditions below.